sethryder/ecs-single-task-autoscaling/README.md

 # Single Task ECS Autoscaling

-These lambda functions are built to help making scaling a (single task) ECS Cluster a bit easier and manageble.
+These lambda functions are built to help making scaling a (single task) ECS Cluster a bit easier and manageable.

 ## Setup
 We will walk through explaining what each function does and how to setup the functions and other parts (IAM, Autoscaling Groups, etc) of the cluster.